sean-smith/scale-out-computing-on-aws/docs/tutorials/integrate-cognito-sso.md

 ### Create your Cognito User Pool

 !!!info
-    This setup is different for each customers, refer fo the official AWS Documentaton for Cognito if needed.
+    This setup is different for each customer, refer fo the official AWS Documentaton for Cognito if needed.

 First, you need to configure your [Cognito User Pool with your existing SAML provider](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
 You can leave most settings by default as we won't be using any user password, custom login UI etc..
 This step is optional if you already have a User Pool configured.